FinallyCanuck/finallycanuck-2023/src/posts/2010-06-09-is-certification-the-answer.md

 ---
-title: "Is certification the answer?"
+title: Is certification the answer?
 date: 2010-06-09
 categories:
-  - "daily-thoughts"
+  - daily-thoughts
-  - "wednesday"
+  - wednesday
 ---
 In an environment where professionals have varying degrees of education and experience, it can be difficult for an employer to know what they are getting when they choose a new employee.
 To solve for this, many professionals obtain certification in one or more aspects of their field.
 Is this the answer to standardizing skills?

 In my case, I have a number of options based on my experience and areas of interest.
 Here are just some of them.